-Systems Leadership is at the core of what we do—the idea that the big-picture context of landscapes, markets and the diverse perspectives of all the players in a food system are essential for catalyzing change.
+Systems Thinking & Leadership are at the core of what we do.
+Systems thinking–the idea that the big-picture context of landscapes, markets and the diverse perspectives of all the players in a food system are essential for catalyzing change–combined with System Leaders, individuals that can understand the system view and help push it towards meaningful change.

 Our work grounds aspirational goals such as addressing climate change, farmer poverty and soil health, with practical solutions such as supporting markets for small grains rotations and GHG measurement tools.

-Food system failures of advancing climate change, endemic farmer poverty and price instability require “outside of the box” partnerships to overcome.
-The Sustainable Food Lab was launched in 2004 as a non-profit organization to help organizations implement innovations in sustainability in the mainstream food system.
+The Sustainable Food Lab was launched in 2004 as a non-profit organization to help organizations test and implement innovations in sustainability in the mainstream food system.

 The cornerstones of our approach are: